 To make a vegan ravioli recipe, you need to start by making some ravioli dough.
-I have a full post with detailed instructions and a video to show you how to make vegan ravioli dough.
+I have a full post with detailed instructions to show you how to make vegan ravioli dough.

 After that, create a delicious ravioli filling.
 You can use almost any ingredients you like; for this recipe I chose roasted butternut squash blended with lots of flavor and some tofu.

 The formed ravioli need to be boiled before tossing them with sauce.
 Again, there are countless options for making a delicious vegan ravioli sauce!